US Banking for Pakistani LLC Owners: What Actually Works

 Documentation that strengthens applications

-Across every platform — Mercury, Wise, Relay, or a traditional bank — the approval process for Pakistani applicants is a documentation exercise.
-The compliance team is asking a single question: "Is this a real business operated by the person described in the application?"
+Across every platform, the approval process for Pakistani applicants comes down to one question the compliance team is trying to answer: "Is this a real business operated by the person in this application?"

-- A functioning business website with clear service descriptions, pricing, and contact information
+- A functioning website with service descriptions, pricing, and contact information

-- Client contracts or letters of engagement (redacted for client confidentiality if needed)
+- Client contracts or letters of engagement (redacted if needed)

-- A professional LinkedIn profile that corroborates the business narrative
+- A professional LinkedIn profile that matches the business narrative

 - Reviews, testimonials, or case studies from clients